jacques-cadet/plasma-fhir/README.md

 1. Repeat the same process as above, but select "Ready for Production" and copy your Production Client ID
 2. Go to https://open.epic.com/MyApps/Endpoints and find the endpoint for the system you want to connect to

+### Other Notes

+#### OAuth2 Error
+If you are getting an OAuth2 error with your Epic API key, it usually means your API has not yet been setup with Epic.
+In my observation, it takes about 1 business day (not Saturday/Sunday) before the API key will begin working.

 ## Integrating with EHR Vendors - Cerner
 ___
 TODO: